Tuesday marks studded tire deadline for Alaska

-Starting next week, drivers who still have studded tires on their vehicles in southern areas of Alaska may be pulled over by Alaska State Troopers as the first of two tire-removal deadlines passes Sunday.
+Starting next week, drivers who still have studded tires on their vehicles may be pulled over by Alaska State Troopers as the second of two tire-removal deadlines passes Tuesday.

 “While studded snow tires can provide a level of certainty for drivers during winter months, they cause additional wear and tear on paved Alaska roads,” Department of Public Safety Commissioner Walt Monegan said in a Wednesday statement on the deadline.
 “Winter driving conditions no longer impact the portion of the state south of 60 degrees north latitude, and Alaskans in those areas should make arrangements to have their studded tires removed.”